yeyushengfan258/Sunset-kde/README.md

-## Win11OS KDE Theme
+## Sunset KDE Theme

-Win11OS kde is a light clean theme for KDE Plasma desktop.
+Sunset kde is a light clean theme for KDE Plasma desktop.

 In this repository you'll find: